Film / Journey to the West: Conquering the Demons

 - Flying Weapon: Prince Important fights by flicking tiny swords, which then become full size and he can control.

-- Improbable Weapon User: KL Hog's weapon of choice is a rake.
+- Improbable Weapon User: KL Hog's weapon of choice is a nine-pronged rake, as it is the in original story.

 - Infant Immortality: Played straight with the infant in the opening sequence, the village works together to save her.
 Averted with the little girl from the opening, who is eaten by the fish demon.